inductiva/docs/docs/optimize-workflow/index.md

 ---
-title: ⚙️ Welcome to OpenFOAM at Inductiva
+title: Optimize Your Workflow
 description: ""
+navigation:
+  title: Overview
+  show: true
 seo:
  title: “”
  description: “”
 ---

-# Optimize Your Workflow

 ## Get started
 ⏩ Take full advantage of Inductiva’s tools and features to make your simulation workflow smoother, faster, and more efficient.